NicholsKyle/ECE387_SimonSays/README.md

    * If you are here to follow this application then the examples that I found to be most helpful can be found [HERE](https://github.com/NicholsKyle/ECE387_SimonSays/tree/master/Example_Code).

 5. Running my code
    * Once you have the basics of the Pmod MTDS down you will be able to understand [my code](link).
 Most of the comments within my code are purely logic baised. **Do not** expect to learn the functionality of the Pmod MTDS from my code alone.
+   * Before running my code read the [RULES]().

+---
+## Known Issues/ Notes

+1. The MTDS:
+   * Touching ones nail to the screen will not register as a touch.
+2. The system as a whole:
+   * Touch messages received outside of the 'getUserCode' method will be saved and read later.
+Meaning that if you touch the screen when you arent supppose to, the system saves that message and reads it later - even if you have not touched the screen since the error touch.
+   * That being said: cheating is possible by using this flaw.
+The user is able to touch the screen while the compluter is displaying its code.
+If the user is fast enough, it is possible to copy the compluter as it displays its code.